13 December 2024 | Health

 What Is KanCare?

-KanCare is the state’s managed care insurance program administering Medicaid and CHIP (Children’s Health Insurance Program).
-KanCare provides health insurance to low-income children, pregnant women, and adults; seniors; and people with disabilities across the state.
+KanCare is the state’s managed care health insurance program administering Medicaid and the Children’s Health Insurance Program (CHIP) for more than 440,000 Kansans.
+KanCare provides health insurance to low-income children, pregnant and postpartum women, and adult parents or caretakers of children; people with disabilities; and certain low-income seniors across the state.
+Different age, income, and asset limits apply for each of these populations.

 KanCare Eligibility

-Right now, parents and caregivers of children can qualify for KanCare if their income is below 38 percent of the federal poverty level (FPL).
+Right now, parents and caregivers of children can qualify for KanCare if their income is below 38% of the federal poverty level (FPL).
 That amount varies, depending on household size.
-If a family of three makes more than $9,444/year, they cannot qualify for KanCare in Kansas.
+For example, if a family of four makes more than $11,856 a year, the adult(s) cannot qualify for KanCare in Kansas.

 KanCare Enrollees and Expenditures